dotenv-linter/dotenv-linter/README.md

 ### Incorrect delimiter

-Detects if a key does not use an underscore to sepearte words:
+Detects if a key does not use an underscore to separate words:
 ```env
 # Wrong
 DB-NAME=testing